godalming123/tinytile/readme.md

  - Add fullscreen windows (the current implementation is very naive)
  - Use alt + mouse to drag/resize windows
  - When a window is closed the next window does not get focused
+ - When dragging popup windows it should drag the parent instead
 ## Implement protocols
  - Virtual keyboard (needs testing)